NBA Rumors: LeBron James Gives Major Hint On Kawhi Leonard-Spurs Nearing Divorce, ‘The Big Lead’ Reports

 “LeBron is notorious for communicating with the leagues’ top players, and with reports that he will not consider the Spurs, it could be a clear indication that LeBron either knows Leonard is not there for the long haul or LeBron feels – like Leonard – the Spurs have handled matters poorly.”

 As most people think, LeBron James will sign with a team where he has a higher chance of winning multiple NBA championship titles.
-With the emergence of multiple “Super Teams,” James will be needing to team up with a superstar or two to dominate in the league.
-If Leonard won’t be signing an extension, or worse, will demand a trade this summer, there is no reason for James to join the Spurs even if it will give him the opportunity to play under one of the best coaches in the NBA.
+With the emergence of multiple “super teams,” James will be needing to team up with a superstar or two to dominate in the league.
+If Leonard won’t be signing an extension, or worse, will demand a trade this summer, there is no reason for James to join the Spurs, even if it will give him the opportunity to play under one of the best coaches in the NBA.

 Also, the Spurs don’t have enough salary cap space or assets to make a blockbuster deal.
 The four teams mentioned by O’Connor have something attractive to offer to James.
 The Rockets, who currently sit in the No. 1 spot in the Western Conference, have James Harden and Chris Paul, a member of James’ infamous Banana Boat Crew.
 The Sixers have Ben Simmons and Joel Embiid, who has been aggressively recruiting the Cavaliers superstar to Philadelphia.